 Huntington's Disease

 Our neurologists specializing in movement disorders perform a physical examination and conduct a thorough medical and family history to gather information about symptoms.
-A care team may also perform the following tests or evaluations to confirm a diagnosis and create a care plan.
+Our care team offers both predictive and confirmatory Huntington's disease testing.
+Your doctors may perform the following tests or evaluations to confirm a diagnosis and create a care plan.

 Genetic Counseling and Testing